Characterising blenders via covering relations and cone conditions: Introduction

+\mymarginpar{\hyperlink{coordinates-removed}{Link back to \ref{coordinates-removed}.}}with $n \geq 3$ and a family of sets $\{ N_i \}_{i \in I} \subset \mathbb{R}^n$, where $I$ is a finite index set.
+Each of the sets $N_i$ \hypertarget{target:coordinates-removed}{}is homeomorphic to a Cartesian product of two balls of dimension $d_x$ and $d_y$, respectively.\mymarginpar{\hyperlink{issue:hset}{Link back to \ref{issue:hset}.}}\hypertarget{target:hset}{} We refer to these sets as {\em h-sets} (see Definition \ref{def:hset}).
+We refer to $d_x$ as the {\em topological exit} dimension and to $d_y$ as the {\em topological entry} dimension.
+We say that $N_i$ \emph{$f$-covers} $N_j$, which we write $N_i \cover{f} N_j$, if the image set $f(N_i)$ is mapped in a topologically good way onto $N_j$ as formally expressed in Definition~\ref{def:covering}.
+Figure~\ref{fig:covering} provides an illustration for the case $n = 3$.
+Informally, a covering relation involves a topological `stretching' of an h-set by the map $f$ along the topological exit direction, and a topological `squeezing' by the map $f$ along the topological entry direction, with relation to the second h-set that is being covered.

-Observe that both panels (a) and (b) of Figure~\ref{fig:covering} show cases with a dominant hyperbolic splitting that exhibits strong expansion along $x$.
-In panel~(a) we have a splitting between the strong expansion $x$ and the coordinates $(y_u,y_s)$ where $y_u$ is a weak expansion and $y_s$ is a contraction.
-In panel~(b) we have a splitting between the expansion along $x$ and the contraction along $(y_s^1,y_s^2)$.
-Moreover, the sets $N_i$, $N_j$, and $M$, or more generally, the entire family of sets $\{ N_i \}_{i \in I}$ is equipped with a \emph{cone field} and the map $f$ satisfies a cone condition, meaning that the cone field is mapped into itself; see already Definition~\ref{def:cone-cond} for the precise statement of cone conditions.
+The family of h-sets $\{ N_i \}_{i \in I}$ is equipped with a \emph{cone field} and the map $f$ satisfies a cone condition, meaning that the cone field is mapped into itself; see already Definition~\ref{def:cone-cond} for the precise statement of cone conditions.
 We consider a family of topological (hyper)disks that are aligned with this cone field; we refer to them as \emph{horizontal disks} and they are defined formally in Definition~\ref{def:horizontal-disk}.
 With these notions, we are able to state our central result.